mozilla/data-docs/src/concepts/metric_hub.md

 - **Statistics**: This sections contains the [statistics that have been defined in metric-hub on top of the metric definitions](https://github.com/mozilla/metric-hub/tree/main/looker) as measures.
 These statistics summarize the distribution of metrics within a specific time frame, population and/or segment and are used to derive insights and patterns from the raw metric data.
 Statistics have to be defined manually under the [`looker/` directory in metric-hub](https://github.com/mozilla/metric-hub/tree/main/looker).
 - **Sample of source data**: Defines the sample size that should be selected from the data source.
 Decreasing the sample size will speed up getting results in Looker, however it might decrease the accuracy.
 The results are being adjusted based on the sample size.
 For example, if a 1% sample is being used, then certain statistic results (like sum, count) will be multiplied by 100.
 - **Aggregate Client Metrics Per ...**: This parameter controls the time window over which metrics are aggregated per client.
 For example, this allows to get a weekly average of a metric, a maximum of a metric over the entire time period.
 By default, aggregations are on a daily basis.
+- **Lookback (Days)**: Adds a configurable buffer of days before the selected analysis period (useful for period-over-period calculations).
+- **Analysis Period (with Lookback)**: Defines the primary analysis window for all comparisons.
+- **Date Group By Position**: Helps resolve grouping when using week/month/quarter/year granularity in BigQuery.

 #### Getting Metrics into Looker